 Bitcoin transaction is irreversible

-Once transfer is effected on bitcoin from one bitcoin wallet to the other, there is no means to cancel transfer or retrieve it, unless the recipient personally knows you.
+Once the transfer is effected on bitcoin from one bitcoin wallet to the other, there is no means to cancel the transfer or retrieve it, unless the recipient personally knows you.

-Part 2: How to sell or convert bitcoin to Nigerian naira online
+Part 2: How to convert bitcoin to Nigerian naira online

 Sellin Bitcoin Online Via Direct Trade